Friction Welding Machines

 Business Case: Friction Welding for Oil & Gas Ball Drop System Supplier for Fracturing Ball Manufacturing

-A Texas-based global oil & gas ball drop system supplier for oil and gas wells finds Model 50SF as an answer to its need to weld aluminum blanks with a wide range of lengths up to a maximum of 5,000 ㎟ welding area.
-Their aluminum balls are welded and processed for use as fracturing balls in wells.
+A Texas-based global oil & gas ball fracturing system manufacturer for oil and gas wells found single headed rotary friction welding machine model 50SF as an answer to its need to weld 2024-T351 aluminum blanks with a wide range of lengths up to a maximum of 5,000 ㎟ welding area.
+Their aluminum balls that used to be machined from solid blanks are now made by friction welding two aluminum blanks with hollow space inside, and then machined for use as fracturing balls in wells.

-This client provides drilling pipe solutions for technically challenging applications in open wells in the oil and gas industry.
-When we worked with this drill rod manufacturer, they were familiar with the advantages of friction welding over other conventional welding methods, and the friction welding technology, and were already equipped with a few friction welding machines at their factories.
+This client provides drilling pipe solutions and oil fracturing system for technically challenging applications in open wells in the oil and gas industry.
+When we worked with this oil fracturing system manufacturer, they were familiar with the advantages of friction welding over other conventional welding methods, as well as the friction welding technology, and wanted to replace their existing manufacturing method with friction welding technology.

-They were interested in Model 50SF, a hydraulic based single friction welding head machine.
-They sent us their aluminum blanks as samples which we welded with our hydraulic friction welding machine and sent back for quality tests.
+Being suggested model 50SF, a hydraulic single headed friction welding head machine, they sent us their aluminum blank samples for test welding which were sent back for quality tests post friction welding.
 The client conducted their own testing on the welded samples for any mismatch of axis measurements at weld, tensile strengths, and bend tests.
-After reviewing the test results, they visited U-Jin Tech’s manufacturing site in Korea and decided to purchase the Model 50SF because it has the capability to handle wider range of blank lengths than their current machines and reduces the loss of aluminum blanks with more precise control.
+After reviewing the test results, they visited U-Jin Tech’s manufacturing site in Korea and signed off to have their own Model 50SF manufactured because it has the capability to handle wider range of blank lengths than competitors and to reduce the loss of aluminum blanks with more precise control.

 Business Case: Friction Welding for Automotive Shock Absorber Manufacturer

-A global-sized shock absorber rod manufacturer selected our CNC double headed rotary friction welding machine for their steel double welded tube production plant when they needed to increase their production size with reduced cycle time and reduced material costs to meet their growing client base.
+A global-sized shock absorber rod manufacturer selected our CNC double headed rotary friction welding machine for their steel double welded shock absorber rod production plant when they needed to increase their production size with reduced cycle time and reduced material costs to meet their growing client base and orders.

-Our friction welding solution for this client was a CNC controlled 8 ton forging force machine with double rotary friction welding heads and a flash shearing unit attached to the line.
+Our friction welding solution for this client was a CNC controlled double sided rotary friction welding machine that welds two end stems to a S45C steel tube at each end simultaneously at maximum 12 tons of forging force.
+Maximum weldable area was 800㎟ with tube thickness range of 1-6mm.
+Shearing unit was attached to the line to allow automatic shearing of the flash post welding, and cycle time was kept at maximum 12 seconds.
 The welding system was designed to check and monitor the friction force, forge force, total upset amount, main axis RPM, length of the weld, and the friction time for quality control of the welded joint from start to finish.
 The break for the spindle was designed to stop within 0.5 seconds along with other hydraulic parts to precisely control the weld time, rotation speed, and forge force.

 The client’s need for the automatic integrated line provided us with the opportunity to demonstrate our core strength: rich experience and understanding about the automotive industry.
 From our total clientele base, over 75% are from the automotive industry.
 Our line design was submitted and approved within a short period of time and the client knew that their friction welding line was being built by a team familiar with automotive manufacturing processes.
 This client will be equipping the plant with more of these machines to continue supporting their production capacity growth.